celiosantosjr/BEAF/README.md

 - Changing parameters of run

 User can change every run parameter directly in shell script file, since blast/usearch identity or coverage parameters to keep or not keep formatted reference databases.
+You can choose between blastn and megablast when finding against gene families, it could in some cases speed up the process.
 All possible changes are indicated over script, but unless you have a good notion of shell language we strongly advice to not change any parameter.
 If some parameters are changed, indicate in your "Material and Methods" section the new parameters.
 If nothing was changed just cite these parameters as "default".

 - Results